 Melt coconut oil; then add maple syrup or honey, and vanilla

-In large mixing ball, combine raw almond butter, almond meal, coconut and liquid coconut oil with sweetener and vanilla (all ingredients except chocolate)
+In large mixing ball, combine raw almond butter, almond meal, cacao nibs, coconut and liquid coconut oil with sweetener and vanilla (all ingredients except chocolate)

-After mixing, place bowl in freezer or refrigerator for 1+ hours to allow mixture to harden
+After mixing, pour into silicone ice cube trays (meaning they’re flexible to ‘pop’ out pieces once frozen.
+Or, place bowl in freezer or refrigerator for 1+ hours to allow mixture to harden.

-Place cookie sheet with balls back into freezer/fridge (can be made ahead and stored)
+Place cookie sheet with balls back into freezer (can be made ahead and stored)

 Melt chocolate over double boiler (keep flame on low – be careful to not let the water boil)